- Daniel (biblical figure) - Wikipedia

 Explore the stories of Daniel, Shadrach, Meshach, and Abed-nego, while also unpacking Daniel’s dreams and visions in the book of Daniel in the Bible Discover the book’s structure, meaning, and themes with videos, podcasts, and more from BibleProject™

-- The Book of Daniel - Bible Gateway
+- Book of Daniel - Wikipedia

 |